joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 10. **INTEGRATED PROJECT 2 - Event Based Analytics And The Events Funnel**
-<br>Title: *"Food-produce app: Testing the effects of an app's font changes on the user journey (behaviour)." -
+<br> **Title:** *"Food-Produce App: Testing Effects Of An App's Font Changes On The User Journey."* -
-Using an A/A/B test (2 control groups) to study the viability of introducing an entirely new font across the entire application, with the goal of maintaining and improving the overall health of the events funnel.*
+Using an A/A/B test (2 control groups) to study the viability of introducing an entirely new font across the entire application, with the goal of maintaining and improving the overall health of the events funnel.
     - Ensuring equality of data proportions (sample size equality) by visualizing the frequency distribution of events across time periods for the purpose of an A/B test.
       * Histograms and lineplot visualizations.